Sri Lankan President prorogues parliament for a month

 He is expected to make a ceremonial address at the reopening on January 3, during which he will outline his new government's policies, they added.
 Gotabaya Rajapaksa was sworn in as Sri Lanka's seventh President on November 18 after he defeated the ruling party candidate Sajith Premadasa by more than 13 lakh votes, marking the return of the powerful Rajapaksa dynasty known for its pro-China tilt.

-His party lacks the working majority in the 225-member assembly and ending the session will give him the freedom to rule without opposition from lawmakers.
-Gotabhaya Rajapaksa named his elder brother and former strongman Mahinda Rajapaksa as the new prime minister after incumbent Ranil Wickremesinghe resigned from the post following the election debacle.
+His party - Sri Lanka People's Front - lacks the working majority in the 225-member assembly and ending the session will give him freedom to rule without obstruction from the Opposition.
+Gotabhaya Rajapaksa named his elder brother and former strongman Mahinda Rajapaksa as the new prime minister after incumbent Ranil Wickremesinghe of the United National Party resigned from the post following the election debacle.

 President Goatabaya Rajapaksa said he would conduct a snap parliamentary poll at the first available opportunity.
 The president could issue another order delaying the next session for two more months past January 3.
 In March, the president can legally dissolve Parliament and call an election.